 The device server is the object that processes tasks (see 4.11). the operations requested by the received commands.
-Veritas 11) No title assigned yet (Unprocessed) [394] PDF pg 51, pg 33, 4.9.2 LUN 0 address To address the LUN 0 of a SCSI device the peripheral device address method shall be used.
+Veritas 11) Add cross reference - overtaken by events (No Action Taken) [395] PDF pg 51, pg 33, 4.9.2 LUN 0 address To address the LUN 0 of a SCSI device the peripheral device address method shall be used.
 Proposed Solution:

 To address the LUN 0 of a SCSI device the peripheral device address method (see 4.9.6) shall be used.
-Veritas 12) No title assigned yet (Unprocessed) [395] PDF pg 52, pg 34, 4.9.3 Single level logical unit number structure Table 1 describes a single level subset of the format described in 4.14 for logical unit numbers 255 and below.
+Editor's Note: This comment would have been accepted, but the cited sentence has been deleted by the response to comment HP 61).
+Veritas 12) Incorrect cross reference (Accepted, Editorial) [396] PDF pg 52, pg 34, 4.9.3 Single level logical unit number structure Table 1 describes a single level subset of the format described in 4.14 for logical unit numbers 255 and below.
 Proposed Solution:

 Table 1 describes a single level subset of the format described in 4.9.4 for logical unit numbers 255 and below.
-Veritas 13) No title assigned yet (Unprocessed) [396] PDF pg 52, pg 34, 4.9.3 Single level logical unit number structure Comment: dependent logical units are defined in clause 3, extended addressing logical units are not defined Proposed Solution:
+Veritas 13) Add glossary entry for extended logical unit addressing (Accepted, Editorial) [397] PDF pg 52, pg 34, 4.9.3 Single level logical unit number structure Comment: dependent logical units are defined in clause 3, extended addressing logical units are not defined Proposed Solution:

-Add definition for extended addressing logical units to clause 3 Veritas 14) Is 'relay' as in 'relay commands' common English usage?
-(No Action Taken) [397] PDF pg 55, pg 37, 4.9.6 Peripheral device addressing method Question: is the term relay here common usage?
+Add definition for extended addressing logical units to clause 3 Editor's Note: The following new glossary entry will be added: 3.1.x Extended logical unit addressing: The logical unit addressing method used by special function logical units (e.g., well known logical units).
+See 4.9.8.
+Veritas 14) Is 'relay' as in 'relay commands' common English usage?
+(No Action Taken) [398] PDF pg 55, pg 37, 4.9.6 Peripheral device addressing method Question: is the term relay here common usage?
 Should it be more clearly defined?
 Editor's Note: Yes.
 One of the English dictionary definitions of 'relay' is: "the act of passing along (as a message or ball) by stages".
 Veritas 15) Is INQUIRY special in the flat address space?
-(Accepted, Substantive) [398] PDF pg 56, pg 38, 4.9.7 Flat space addressing method Question: Why is the last paragraph on page 38 included for this address method and not for any others?
+(Accepted, Substantive) [399] PDF pg 56, pg 38, 4.9.7 Flat space addressing method Question: Why is the last paragraph on page 38 included for this address method and not for any others?
 Editor's Note: The cited sentence has been deleted in response to comment HP 86).
-Veritas 16) No title assigned yet (Unprocessed) [399] PDF pg 57, pg 39, 4.9.8 Extended logical unit addressing (see table 6 in 4.14) Proposed Solution:
+Veritas 16) Incorrect cross reference (Accepted, Editorial) [400] PDF pg 57, pg 39, 4.9.8 Extended logical unit addressing (see table 6 in 4.14) Proposed Solution:

-(see table 6 in 4.9.4) Veritas 17) No title assigned yet (Unprocessed) [400] PDF pg 57, pg 39, 4.9.8 Extended logical unit addressing Comment: Table 11 is correct but confusing e.g. the 1st line contains a length of one byte but references table 12 which is the "two byte extended addressing format".
+(see table 6 in 4.9.4) Veritas 17) EXTENDED ADDRESS METHOD SPECIFIC field size confusing in table 11 (Accepted, Editorial) [401] PDF pg 57, pg 39, 4.9.8 Extended logical unit addressing Comment: Table 11 is correct but confusing e.g. the 1st line contains a length of one byte but references table 12 which is the "two byte extended addressing format".
 Proposed Solution: